giantswarm/dashboards/README.md

 Beware when updating them: even though they come from mixins, they may require tweaks to work with our architecture.

-The dashboards that don't require tweaks can be automatically updated with the `update-mixins-monitoring` github workflow.
+The dashboards that don't require tweaks can be automatically updated from pre-generated mixins at https://monitoring.mixins.dev/ with the `update-mixins-monitoring` github workflow.

 In the future we should provide documentation and automation to perform clean updates of mixins-based dashboards.